REL 600. Approaches to the Study of Religion. (3 h)

 REL 688.
 South Asian Women: Religion, Culture and Politics.
 (3 h)

-This course examines the intersection of religion, race, and gender of South Asian women from a feminist and postcolonial perspective.
-This course is cross-listed as WGS 688.
+This course examines the intersection of religion, race and gender of South Asian women from a feminist and postcolonial perspective.

 REL 689.
 Islam in the West: Changes and Challenges.
 (3 h)

-Explores issues of identity, ethnicity and religion within various Muslim communities living in western contries.
+Explores issues of identity, ethnicity and religion within various Muslim communities living in western countries.
 A central goal is to understand how these communities negotiate the new environment and the challenges they face.

 Religion topics of special interest.
 May be repeated for credit.